 Pairs Well With… “My life is my journey” – Gandhi

-Success can mean a million things depending upon who you are, what you stand for and in what part of the globe you live.
+Success can mean a million things depending upon who you are, what you value and what part of the globe you live in.
 Each of us defines success differently, as we should.
-Success is personal and is a result of our finest passions.
-Yet, we are judged by others, benchmarked, on what our successes looks like, regardless of what makes us happy.
-Isn’t an individual’s happiness what should matter most?
+Success is personal and can be a result of our finest passions.
+We are judged by others, benchmarked, on what our successes look like, regardless of what makes us happy.
+Isn’t personal happiness what should matter most?

 I wanted to make changes in a direction that better suited and fulfilled me, but what were those changes?
 How can you move towards an undefined direction?
 Life was flourishing for me, but I wanted more.
 So much more.
-I wanted something I crave as much as a good slice of pizza.
 Then…

 (Insert light bulb moment here)

-To me, success is how many lives I touch, the big risks I take to challenge myself, and the lessons I learn at the end of each day.
+To me, success is how much impact you can make in other people’s lives, how many risks you take to chase dreams, and how many lessons you learn because you’re challenging yourself in new ways.
 Today, I’m on a fantastic, focused and determined path – one that makes me happy.

-Once you determine what makes you happy, that’s life success.
+Once you discover what makes you happy, that’s the biggest form of success.
 Life is as simple as that.
-It’s your success and don’t let anyone else tell you it’s not.